ropensci/roweb3/content/champions/_index.md

 We are looking for people that work on STEAM fields, from anywhere in the world, who identify with the above and who:

-* Already have development knowledge with the R language and a solid idea for an R package they’d like to develop, or
+* Already have development knowledge with the R language and a solid idea for an R package they’d like to develop, or;

-* Have already developed an R package, and want to have it peer reviewed through rOpenSci
+* Have already developed an R package, and want to have it peer reviewed through rOpenSci.

-* Want to become a reviewer for rOpenSci
+* Want to become a reviewer for rOpenSci.

-* Have basic English communication skills (written and verbal)
+* Have basic English communication skills (written and verbal).

 ## About the program